Hi there, pet lovers! š

 - Adjust Lighting: Some snakes prefer dim lighting or feeding during their active hours.

-- Try Smaller Prey: Offering smaller prey can sometimes help finicky eaters.
+- Try Smaller Prey: Offering smaller prey can sometimes encourage finicky eaters.

 - Consult a Veterinarian: If your snake refuses food for an extended period, seek advice from a reptile vet.